Skip to Content

 Hearing aids without telecoil

 You can, in some cases, still access the wireless sound from a hearing aid loop system - you just have to use an additional device, such as a streamer.
 Please be aware that this would only work if you have a hearing aid with Bluetooth capability.
+If you're unsure whether you need a telecoil, consult your hearing care provider to discuss its advantages and disadvantages.

-Hearing aids with telecoil technology has revolutionised the way individuals with hearing loss experience sound.
-By tapping into induction loop systems and electromagnetic signals, these devices enhance sound quality, reduce background noise, and promote inclusivity in various social and public settings.
+By tapping into induction loop systems and electromagnetic signals, hearing aids with telecoil can enhance sound quality, reduce background noise, and promote inclusivity in various social and public settings.

 Why Choose Us?